-The ServerGuide Scripting Toolkit can optionally install IBM Director Agent 5.1 or higher, automatically on the target server.
+Optionally, the ServerGuide Scripting Toolkit can automatically install IBM Director Agent 5.1 or higher, on the target server.
 To have the Scripting Toolkit automatically install Director Agent:

-- Obtain the IBM Director Agent installation files. - · Set up the source tree correctly.
+- Obtain the IBM Director Agent installation files, either from the IBM Director installation CD or the IBM Web site. - Set up the source tree correctly.

-See "Adding application (IBM Director Agent for Windows) files" on page 12 for more information.
+See "Adding application (IBM Director Agent for Windows) files" on page 14 for more information.